Narjis: Name and origin

+Biography

-Birth of Muhammad al-Mahdi
+Birth of Hasan al-Askari's son

 Twelver sources report that the son of al-Askari was born to his wife, Narjis, around 255 (868).
 He was named Abu al-Qasim Muhammad, the same name and kunya as the Islamic prophet, though he is more commonly known as Muhammad al-Mahdi.
 His birthdate is given differently, but most sources seem to agree on 15 Sha'ban, which is celebrated by the Shia for this occasion.
 The differences in these accounts have been attributed to al-Askari's attempts to hide the birth of his son from the Abbasids.

 The birth of al-Mahdi is often compared in Twelver sources to the birth of Moses in the Quran, who was miraculously saved from the pharaoh.
 As a child Imam, al-Mahdi is also often compared in Twelver sources to Jesus, since both are viewed as the proof of God (hujja) and both spoke with the authority of an adult while still a child.

 The earliest account of his birth is given by Ibn Babawayh on the authority of Hakima Khatun, a close relative who was held in high esteem by the tenth and eleventh Imams.
 The account describes that the pregnancy of Narjis miraculously had no physical signs, similar to Moses' mother, and that Hakima Khatun was brought in as midwife only when the birth was due.
 While this and similar accounts are hagiographic in nature, they seem to suggest that the pregnancy of Narjis and birth of his son were deliberately concealed.

 The Twelver accounts add that, except for a few trusted associates, the existence of al-Mahdi was kept secret since the Abbasids sought to eliminate the son of al-Askari, whom persistent rumors described as a savior.
 Hussain writes that the infant must have been sent to Medina, where al-Askari's mother lived.
 It is also known that al-Askari left his estate to his mother, Hadith.
 Amir-Moezzi and Hussain suggest that this was another tactic by al-Askari to hide the birth of his son: in Shia jurisprudence (fiqh), under certain conditions, the mother is the sole inheritor if the deceased is childless.

-After the death of al-Askari
+Life after the death of Hasan al-Askari

 The death of al-Askari in 260 (873–874) followed a brief illness, during which the Abbasid al-Mu'tamid sent his doctors and servants to attend the Imam.
 Considering that al-Askari did not have an obvious heir, some have suggested that the caliph intended to closely monitor al-Askari from within his residence.

 After the death of al-Askari, there are reports that his residence was searched and the women were examined for pregnancy, possibly in the hope of finding his heir.
 A female servant of al-Askari was held for a while, perhaps due to false rumors of her pregnancy designed to distract the Abbasids in their search.